-The dental drill…feared and loathed by children and adults alike, but do you know its history?
+The dental drill is feared and loathed by children and adults alike.
+However, do you know the history of this staple of the dentist’s tool tray?

 Here’s a peek at a few of the many stages in the evolution of the humble dental drill.